Part of the security infrastructure for AI agents

 Store

-Secrets go into encrypted backends: local AES-256-GCM, OS keychain, or 1Password.
-Never in .env files or shell profiles.
+Secrets go into encrypted backends: local AES-256-GCM, OS keychain, 1Password, Vault, or GCP Secret Manager.
+Never in .env files.

 4